 The Lost Girls:

 Last week I finished reading one of the best books that I’ve read in a long time.
 The book is called “The Lost Girls” and follows the true story of 3 20-something women from NYC who leave their jobs and lives to travel the world for a year.
-As someone who recently returned from a year-long journey myself, I found so many shared experiences throughout this book.I continuously found myself smiling, laughing, nodding my head, and delighting in the fact that I… Click To Tweet
+As someone who recently returned from a year-long journey myself, I found so many shared experiences throughout this book.I continuously found myself smiling, laughing, nodding my head, and delighting in the fact that I could have so much in common with three women that I have never actually met.
+Click To Tweet

 When I was 21 I lived In Manhattan and I experienced the mixed truths of love and hate that most people feel for the city.
 While the city itself is incomparable, I can relate to the feeling of needing to get away…of feeling strangled, addicted, captivated, but also alone.